Recycling is an everyday way to fight climate change. Recycling saves natural resources, energy and money. In 2014, Alexandria recycled:

 The City of Alexandria has achieved its highest recycling rate ever!
-The Virginia Department of Environmental Quality (DEQ) has approved the City's 2011 Recycling Rate Report that documents a municipal solid waste recycling rate of 48.4 percent.
-This is a seven percent increase over last year's reported 41.4 percent recycling rate, and 20 percentage points higher than the City's 2009 recycling rate as certified by the Virginia DEQ.
+The Virginia Department of Environmental Quality (DEQ) has approved the City's 2017 Recycling Rate Report that documents a municipal solid waste recycling rate of 49.8 percent.
+This is a small increase over last year's reported 49.3 percent recycling rate, and 20 percentage points higher than the City's 2009 recycling rate as certified by the Virginia DEQ.
 The City's recycling rate has been continuously improving over the past several years due in part to a significant reduction in the overall waste generated combined with improvements to the City's recycling services which include larger carts for single stream recycling and the addition of alley recycling pickup services.
 This improved recycling rate puts us another step closer to achieving the City's long-term Eco-City Alexandria goals while saving the City a considerable amount of money in avoided waste disposal costs.

 Sign Up for Solid Waste & Recycling eNews - Would you like to receive more information about recycling and solid waste programs?
-Need a quick reminder when refuse service will be delayed due to a holiday?
-With the City of Alexandria's Free eNews service, you can receive updates about recycling and solid waste, in addition to more than 80 additional topics that may interest you.
+Need a quick reminder when service will be delayed due to a holiday?
+With the City of Alexandria's free eNews service, you receive updates about recycling and solid waste, in addition to more than 80 additional topics that may interest you.

 Information about recycling at public buildings and special events in the City of Alexandria.